aqrln/prisma-migrate-commit/README.md

   some changes with `db push`, then edited the schema file once more and ran `migrate dev` to migrate to the final state of the schema file, which may be confusing and/or annoying.
+- `migrate dev --create-only` would leave the database in a weird state where the migration is applied but not recorded as applied, so there would need to be an additional check to ignore or forbid this flag in this case.

 To me it feels like these two are separate commands after all but improving `migrate dev` ergonomics is also a valid approach.